FOREX-Dollar hits 7-week low; Chinese data buoys Australian dollar

 the currency under pressure.

-central bank could start to scale back as soon as September, but
+bank could scale back as soon as September, but this will depend

 "We expect that as the Fed moves towards tapering, with